elyse502/Practices/python/dsa/big-o-notation/README.md

 ## Constant Complexity or O(1)
 **Constant Complexity** means that the amount of time or space consumed by an algorithm **is constant and has no relation with the size of the input**.

+## Quadratic Complexity or O(n^2)
+**Quadratic Complexity** means that the space or runtime of an algorithm or a piece of code **scales quadratically with the size of the input**.

+## Logarithmic Complexity or O(log n)
+**Logarithmic Complexity** means the runtime or the space required by an algorithm or a piece of code to run grows logarithmically with the size of the input.

 <br /><hr /><br />

 # Complexities Comparison